FantasyPros Accuracy Award

 Rounds 6 & 7

-Waddle could easily sub in for Smith here if you'd rather buy into his rebound.
-Last season's usage marked a detour vs. Waddle's tremendous first three seasons.
+Waddle's 2024 usage marked a detour vs. his tremendous first three seasons.
 And I don't believe it's a coincidence that Miami's offense suffered.

 The ultimate ceiling case for Waddle this year could even find him overtaking Tyreek Hill (now 31) as the target leader.